pmcgrenery/WxBrief/README.md

     - WxReport.html

         - This is the only page that cant be navigated to from the nav menu as the user must select the airport they want to retrieve weather info for first to display useful information.
         - As with the briefing page.
 The header also has a control bar in it but drops the title bar.
-The control bar just contains a back button like the briefing page.
+The control bar contains a back button like the briefing page.
         - Beneath the page header there is a title block similar to the briefings page, that contains the ICAO, IATA and plain English name of the airport.
         - Beneath this a section that shows the local time, UTC and the elevation of the airport.
         - The next section contains a table of all of the available runways at the airport, along with their length and width in meters.
         - Next section down is a METAR section with the most recent METAR report for the airport.
         - The next section contains the most recent TAF for the airport, with each timeframe taking a new line as is the standard format for TAFs.
+        - If no METAR or TAF is available at the airport then a message is presented to the user telling them this.
         - Below this on a medium-sized device and smaller is the radar.
 Unlike the home page radar, this map is centred on the airport and adds a marker on the airport so the user can pan around the screen and not lose sight of where the airport is.

     - About